Mercedes Moné: Independent circuit (2025–present)

 On March 15, 2025, Moné made her debut for House of Glory (HOG) at City of Dreamz, defeating ROW Women's Champion Indi Hartwell in a non-title match.
 After winning the Revolution Pro Wrestling (RevPro) Undisputed British Women's Championship at Wrestle Dynasty in January 2025, she successfully defended it against Kanji at High Stakes and against Safire Reed at Summer Sizzler.
 On June 6, Moné made a surprise appearance at Pratercatchen, an event produced by the European Wrestling Association (EWA), where she defeated the EWA Women's Champion Lexa Valo to win the title in a three-way match also involving Mila Smidt.
 On July 27, she made her debut for Polish promotion Prime Time Wrestling (PTW) at a special event called All About The Moné, where she defeated Diana Strong to win both the inaugural PTW Women's Championship and the inaugural BestYa Women's Championship – a title in the Italian promotion BestYa Wrestling.

-At Global Wars UK on August 22, Moné won Discovery Wrestling's DW Women's Championship from Emersyn Jayne.
-(Note: After various outlets mistakenly referred to the title as the "DW Scottish Women's Championship" following Moné's victory, Discovery Wrestling clarified that the championship is simply called the DW Women's Championship.)
-On October 10, Moné made her debut for Danish promotion Bodyslam Wrestling and defeated Aliss Ink to win the Bodyslam Women's Championship that same night.
-At Rumble in the Burt—an event held by Winnipeg Pro Wrestling (WPW)—on October 19, Moné won the WPW Women's Championship from Jody Threat.
-On November 15, at HOG SuperClash, Moné captured the APAC Women's Championship from Nor 'Phoenix' Diana.
+At Global Wars UK on August 22, 2025, Moné won Discovery Wrestling's DW Scottish Women's Championship from Emersyn Jayne.
+In October, she captured two titles: the Bodyslam Women's Championship and the WPW Women's Championship.
+On November 15, at HOG SuperClash, she also won the APAC Women's Championship from Nor 'Phoenix' Diana.
+After this, Moné would go on a global losing streak up until March 2026, dropping all eight independent titles she'd won in 2025 over the course of four months.
+(Note: She dropped the Undisputed British Women's Championship on December 20, 2025; the BestYa Women's Championship on March 8, 2026; the EWA Women's Championship on March 14; the Bodyslam Women’s Championship and the DW Scottish Women's Championship on March 21; the PTW Women's Championship on March 29; and the WPW Women's Championship on March 31.
+She vacated the APAC Women's Championship on April 4 due to logistical issues with APAC Wrestling.)

-Wrestling persona
+Professional wrestling persona

 Varnado developed the persona of "The Boss" Sasha Banks in the mid-2010s, an unshakably confident character who sported shutter‑style sunglasses, ostentatious rings and chains, and a no‑nonsense attitude, all while touting her self‑proclaimed status as NXT's (and later WWE’s) elite performer.
 Following her departure from WWE and entry into the AEW and NJPW spheres, she evolved her persona into "The CEO" Mercedes Moné, a woman who sees herself as running every division she enters.
 As Moné, Varnado has focused on incorporating fashion into her character, such as wearing a fur coat reportedly worth $20,000 to the ring during her entrance at AEW Full Gear 2024.